The Facts About Cord Blood Donation

 Umbilical cord blood is a rich source of stem cells.
-For certain people with life-threatening diseases, a transplant of stem cells from cord blood or marrow may represent the best hope for survival.
+For people suffering from certain kinds of blood cancer and other life-threatening diseases, a transplant of stem cells from cord blood or marrow may represent the best hope for survival.
 The volume of stem cells needed for transplant varies with a patient's size.
 Two cord blood units are usually sufficient for transplant to an adult; one unit may be enough for a child.

 Donating cord blood is safe, easy, free and anonymous.